hirsch-lab/roc-utils/README.md

 This Python package provides tools to compute and visualize [ROC curves](https://en.wikipedia.org/wiki/Receiver_operating_characteristic).
 ROC curves can be used to graphically assess the diagnostic ability of a binary classifier.

-The package is provided under the MIT license.

 ### Installation: